Model (person): Black models

-While they represented diversity, a major gap in the fashion industry, it was only until the 1970s that black models had a substantial presence in the modeling world.
+While they represented diversity, a major gap in the fashion industry, it was only until the 1970s that black models had a substantial presence in the modelling world.
 Known as the "Black is Beautiful" movement, the 1970s became the era of the black model.
-With growing disenfranchisement and racial inequality, the United States recognized the urgency of opening the "doors of social access and visibility to black Americans".
+With growing disenfranchisement and racial inequality, the United States recognised the urgency of opening the "doors of social access and visibility to black Americans".
 The world of fashion was the gateway for social change.
 "The world of fashion was similarly looked to as a place where the culture could find signs of racial progress.
 Expressions of beauty and glamour mattered.
 Good race relations required taking note of who was selling women lipsticks and mini skirts, which meant that advertisers began looking for black models" Black models were looked to as the vehicle of social change.
 They were given the opportunity to balance out the lack of presence of black individuals in the mainstream culture.
-Agencies were beginning to scout black models and focus on the social change they were contributing too.
-Life Magazine in October 1969, covered their issue with Naomi Sims, one of the most influential black models in the industry.
-Her rise to fame led her to international magazine jobs and individual projects with designers across the globe.
+Agencies were beginning to scout black models and focus on the social change they were contributing to.
+Life magazine in October 1969, covered their issue with Naomi Sims, one of the most influential black models in the industry.
+Her rise to fame led to her being hired by international magazines and working on individual projects with designers across the globe.
 In the Life Magazine issue, Black Beauty, a new agency that represented black models, had a spread in the magazine that showcased 39 black models.
-Each one of the models had their own unique features, allowing black expression to progress through this historic magazine spread.
+Each one of the models had unique features, allowing black expression to progress through this historic magazine spread.